d2l-ai/d2l-en/chapter_multilayer-perceptrons/weight-decay.md

-For now, let's assume that we have already obtained as much high-quality data as our resources permit and focus on techniques aimed at limiting the capacity of the fuction classes under consideration.
+For now, let's assume that we have already obtained as much high-quality data as our resources permit and focus on techniques aimed at limiting the capacity of the function classes under consideration.

 In our toy example,
 we saw that we could control the complexity of a polynomial